7RU7H/Archive/Alternate-Resources.md

 # Alternate Resources

+Eventually this list will become more full - if you are not here I probably finding the time to put you here.
+These just resource I have turned to - if you are not I will discover and place you here.

 This repository stands on and shadows amongst absolute giants in the various communities that may largely go unnoticed.
 As a thanks and recognition as well a firm statement of transcendence through the power of dispersed information here is a list of *Alternate* or **better resources** with a sentence at most a description in alphabetical order:

 #### Arch Wiki